gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 ```

-In this tutorial we are going to create a C application, so I've rename main.cpp to main.c.
+In this tutorial, we are going to create a C application, so I have renamed the main.cpp file to main.c.
+You can rename main.cpp file from the Visual Studio Code Explorer by right mouse clicking the file and selecting **rename**.

 ![](resources/vs-code-sample-c-app.png)

 ---

 ## Create Build, Run, Debug settings